-This draft import risk analysis is issued for a six-week period of public consultation to verify the scientific basis of the risk assessment and to seek stakeholder comment on the risk management options presented.
+Draft import risk analyses are issued for a six-week period of public consultation to verify the scientific basis of the risk assessment and to seek stakeholder comment on the risk management options presented.
 Stakeholders are also invited to present alternative risk management options they consider necessary or preferable.

-Following this period of public consultation on this draft document, a review of submissions will be produced and a decision-making committee will determine whether any changes need to be made to this draft risk analysis.
+Following this period of public consultation on the draft document, a review of submissions is produced and a decision-making committee determines whether any changes need to be made to the draft risk analysis.